 According to CGTN, during Wei's visit, Alvi promised Pakistan's support to China across issues including the South China Sea, Taiwan, and Tibet, and also to push ahead with the China-Pakistan Economic Corridor.
-Interestingly, according to CGTN, Wei also said China is "keen to jointly cope with risks and challenges with Pakistan, firmly safeguard the sovereignty and security interests of both countries and maintain regional peace and www.rafale.co.in
+Interestingly, according to CGTN, Wei also said China is "keen to jointly cope with risks and challenges with Pakistan, firmly safeguard the sovereignty and security interests of both countries and maintain regional peace and stability," language that would inevitably be interpreted in India as directed toward that country.